12 minutes read

 11. Unreliable server equipment

 We all hate when the internet goes out of order.
 When you can’t access your favorite weather site, when you can’t play your favorite YouTube music video, you get the idea.
 Now the same can be applied to your website.
-If you ever ask yourself why there are so many websites down when a weather storm hits, it is because the servers go down.
+If you ever ask yourself why there are so many websites down when a weather storm hits, the servers go down.

 12. Security problems